pion/webrtc/README.md

 <br>

 ### Usage
 [Go Modules](https://blog.golang.org/using-go-modules) are mandatory for using Pion WebRTC.
-So make sure you set `export GO111MODULE=on`, and explicitly specify `/v2` or `/v3` when importing.
+So make sure you set `export GO111MODULE=on`, and explicitly specify `/v4` (or an earlier version) when importing.

 **[example applications](examples/README.md)** contains code samples of common things people build with Pion WebRTC.